oscar-system/oscar-website/blogs/_posts/2018-08-03-PuiseuxSeries.md

 convenient, but it works in our case after some minutes with a pen and paper.

 But then we encounter our next issue.
 The `qexp_eta` function in SageMath does not seem to work with Laurent series.
 It seems to require a power series ring.
+Of course, we can also work with power series, and if not, Sage can coerce to Laurent series, so this is just a minor annoyance.
-The solution to this issue is to use one.

-Also, the `qexp_eta` function does not take a "nome" as input, but rather a ring in which you want to compute the expansion of the eta product, minus the leading $q^{1/24}$.
+The next issue is that the `qexp_eta` function does not take a "nome" as input, but rather a ring in which you want to compute the expansion of the eta product, minus the leading $q^{1/24}$.

 This is fine if you actually want to compute $\eta(q)$, but not if you want to compute
 $\eta(q^n)$ for example, as we do.

-Trying to solve this leads to another problem that is very subtle and the solution only occurred to me because I have implemented numerous power series modules myself.
+Trying to solve this leads to another problem that is subtle and I was only able to detect because I have implemented numerous power series modules myself.

-What seems logical is that we ought to substitute $q^n$ for $q$ in the output of `qexp_eta` to get $\eta(q^n)$.
+Naively, what seems logical is that we ought to substitute $q^n$ for $q$ in the output of `qexp_eta` to get $\eta(q^n)$.
 One can perform such substitutions in SageMath using either the `subs` function, or by functional evaluation of the $q$-series at $q^n$, i.e. by typing $f(q^n)$, where $f$ is the power series in question.

+However, SageMath has a notion of exact power series, i.e. power series given to infinite precision.
+The expression $q^n$ is such an exact power series in Sage.
+Therefore, substituting it into the expression from `eta_qexp` results in an expression with about
+$n$ times the precision.
+Because of the dense representation in Sage, this would kill performance.

+Of course we can replace $q$ with $q + O(q^9002)$ to emulate not working with infinite precision power series.
+However, this still isn't sufficient.

+Both Magma and Oscar do not interpret eta$(q^n)$ as substituting $(q + O(q^9002))^n$ into the $q$-series for eta.
+They interpret it to mean that we want the $q$-series expansion of eta in a ring with relative precision $9001$.
+This is subtly different, though it takes a little thought to see why.

-However, SageMath has a notion of exact power series.
-The precision we specify when we create a power series ring in SageMath is only used for certain computations that cannot be given an exact expression.
-It is not applied to each operation as a precision cap, as people unfamiliar with power series might naively expect.
+The precision that the user supplies when creating a power series ring in Sage is not applied as a precision cap (after all, one can have infinite precision power series in such a ring).
+It's only used as a default precision for things that cannot be computed to infinite precision, and where no precision is implied by the computation, such as

-Therefore, $f(q^n)$ will result in a power series whose precision is roughly $n$ times higher that that of $f$.
-This is because the expression $q^n$ is an exact power series in SageMath, as though it were given to infinite precision.

-The correct thing seems to be to evaluate at $q^n + O(q^{n + 9001 - 1})$.
-At least, that
-is what I had to do to get something that agrees with Magma and Oscar.

-Now we encounter the same problem again.
-We'd like to evaluate $m(q^{44})/m(q)$, but we cannot simply substitute those powers of $q$.
-We must again figure out what precision to use in each case.
-I'll leave that as an exercise for the reader (since I don't immediately know).

-I'm sure some SageMath expert knows how to do computations easily in such a model, but I unfortunately don't.
-Therefore, I have not been able to complete the computation in SageMath.

-Moreover, the functions I was able to compute correctly seem to be horrendously slow.
-I guess that substituting $q^n + O(\mbox{blah})$ into a function is not efficient.
-It's certainly not efficient to substitute $q^n$, due to the dense representation, so I'm really not sure what the correct approach is.
+$1/(1 + q)$.

+Because of this completely different model of power series, it's going to be hard to get an apples for apples comparison with Sage.

+As a first approximation, we can simply replace $q$ with $q + O(q^9002)$ in the Sage computations.
+But this will result in Sage working to higher precision than the other systems.

+Actually, the result is horrendously slow, and we don't feel comfortable publishing the results as an apples for apples comparison with Sage.
+For one thing, substituting some power of $q + O(q^9002)$ is not efficient in Sage.

-Note that it is not enough to simply use `subs` then truncate the power series to
-$q^{9001}$ since this would be equivalent to using an absolute cap, whereas we really want a relative precision cap.
+Note that it is not enough to simply truncate to an appropriate precision, use `subs` then truncate the power series to $q^{9001}$ since this would be equivalent to using an absolute cap, whereas we really want a relative precision cap.

-It also doesn't seem to be correct to simply use powers of $q + O(q^{9002})$ everywhere.
-Somehow the results end up not agreeing with Magma and Oscar.

-In any case, I consider solutions of this kind to be essentially equivalent to writing your own power series module.
+To do this properly would require a lot of highly nontrivial work.
+At this point we'd essentially be implementing our own power series model on top of the Sage model, and that would also make an unfair comparison.

-Actual arithmetic on power series in SageMath seems to be performant, assuming you can finally get the precisions correct.
-But composing q-series in the way that we do with the Oscar code above just doesn't seem to be the correct approach for the SageMath power series model.
+Arithmetic operations on power series in SageMath seem to be performant and certainly comparable with Magma and Oscar, assuming you can get expressions with the same precision as those systems.

-In summary, we did not feel confident we could give an apples for apples comparison with SageMath, and have excluded it until we have a better understanding.
+However, we did not feel confident we could give an apples for apples comparison with SageMath on the benchmark in question, due to the different q-series model.
+For this reason, we have excluded it from our benchmarks.

 ## Computation of the q-series in Magma